aeon0/d4lf/README.md

     - filter: Auto filter inventory and stash if open (number of stash tabs configurable)
     - vision: Turn vision mode (overlay) on/off
 - Alternative use the hotkeys. e.g. f11 for filtering

-### Limitations

-- The tool does not play well with HDR as it makes everything super bright
-- The advanced item comparison feature might cause incorrect classifications

 ### Configs